top of page

 Tributes have been made to the man who died in a road collision on the M5 on Sunday night.

-The man, who has been named locally as 18yr old Logan Smith lived in Weston-super-Mare and was originally from Chesterfield.
+The man, who has been named locally as 18yr old Logan who lived in Weston-super-Mare and was originally from Chesterfield.

 Logan had a passion for motorcycles and had studied plumbing at Weston College.
 In recent weeks he had taken to social media to voice concerns over his mental health.

-Ellie Cooper said; “RIP Logan Smith going to miss you, thankyou for being there for me throughout the years, you will be remembered 💙🕊️
+Ellie Cooper said; “RIP Logan, going to miss you, thankyou for being there for me throughout the years, you will be remembered 💙🕊️

-Brandon Holt said; “Rest in peace Logan Smith, you will be missed lil bro, heartbroken is an understatement 🕊️🩶
+Brandon Holt said; “Rest in peace Logan, you will be missed lil bro, heartbroken is an understatement 🕊️🩶

 Tracey Churchill said; “RIP Logan, taken far too soon.
 Thoughts are with your family and friends x

-Elodie May said; “Rest easy Logan Smith was talking to you yesterday.
+Elodie May said; “Rest easy Logan, was talking to you yesterday.
 Your gonna be Missed.
 Thoughts are with your family 🪽

 Weston-super-Mare is home to a range of support groups and organisations that can help boys and men struggling with their mental health.